 What is Implant Dentistry?

 Dental implants are long term tooth replacements that are surgically placed in the jawbone and act like a strong tooth root.
 They are composed of titanium metal that fuses with the jawbone and is accepted by the human body.
 Dental implants never slip or make embarrassing noises that advertise the fact that you have .false teeth,. and never decay like teeth anchoring fixed bridges.
-With implant dentistry the implants fuse with the jawbone so bone loss is generally not a problem.
+With Durham implant dentistry the implants fuse with the jawbone so bone loss is generally not a problem.
 In fact dental implants can help to preserve the bone after teeth are lost or extracted.
 They are also great choice if you do not want to touch the teeth next to the teeth being replaced by implants.

 Dental implants can support a single crown, bridges, and partial or complete dentures, none of which will shift in your mouth, a very important benefit when eating and speaking.
 Keep in mind that a conventional denture is held in place by air pressure, like a suction cup.
 Studies show that even the best dentures are only about 20 to 25% as efficient as natural teeth.
-Even one or two implants can dramatically increase the stability of the complete denture.
+Even one or two dental implants can dramatically increase the stability of the complete denture.
 Research has shown that patients with implant stabilized lower dentures select better foods and have better general health and well-being than those with regular dentures.
 Research has also shown that people with implant stabilized lower dentures are more likely to go out to eat with friends or relatives so their quality of life improves dramatically.
 If properly cared for dental implants can last a lifetime.

-Why might you need an implant?
+Why might you need a dental implant?

 The development and use of implants has been one of the greatest advances in dentistry in recent years.
 If you are one of the 69% of adults aged 35 and over who have lost at least one permanent tooth, or one of the 26% of adults who have lost all of their permanent teeth before the age of 74, dental implants may be the best treatment option for replacing those missing teeth to replicate the natural function and appearance of your lost teeth.
 When determining if you are a good candidate for implants your health is more of a factor than your age.
 Whether you are a young, middle-aged, or older adult; whether you need to replace one tooth, several teeth, or all your teeth, there is most likely a dental implant solution for you.
 In fact, dental implants are an ideal option for people in good general oral health whose jawbone can support an implant and who have lost one or more teeth.
 Our doctors will conduct a thorough review of your medical history before beginning any treatment.
 They will also obtain three-dimensional imaging of your jaw structure to determine if you have adequate jaw structure, to aid in precise placement of implants relative to important anatomy, and to aid in the design of the crown, bridge, or denture, that will be supported by the implant(s).